An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Initial Velocity, Translation, Gravity and Accelerometer Bias

 \textbf{Translation Observability Test (Stage~1):} This stage assesses the average parallax in the image plane between the \emph{first} frame at $t_i$ and a \emph{single} subsequent frame at $t_j$, advancing progressively over the image sequence until the criterion is met.
 Specifically, we first backproject each feature \(\mathbf{z}^{n}_i\) extracted at $t_i$ and project it at $t_j$ assuming rotation-only motion between the two camera frames

-where $h\left( \cdot \right)$ transforms the image point parameters from homogeneous to Euclidean 2D coordinates.
-The parallax between times $t_i$ and $t_j$ will be reflected in the difference between the tracks predicted with just rotational motion $\hat{\mathbf{z}}^{n}_j$ and the real tracks ${\mathbf{z}}^{n}_j$.
+where $h\left( \cdot \right)$ transforms the image points from homogeneous to Euclidean coordinates.
+The parallax between $t_i$ and $t_j$ will be reflected in the difference between the tracks predicted with just rotational motion $\hat{\mathbf{z}}^{n}_j$ and the real tracks ${\mathbf{z}}^{n}_j$.
 We aggregate the parallax of all features using their average:

 The condition to be met is expressed as

 If the condition is not met, we move to the next frame and repeat the test until the threshold is satisfied.

 \textbf{Full Observability Test (Stage~2):} This stage is triggered once the motion provides sufficient translational information, i.e., when the condition in Eq.~(\ref{eq:condition-parallax}) holds.
 Following~\cite{gnss2025}, we assess numerical observability via the Hessian $\mathbf{H}$, as follows